Pannonian Croatia (NUTS-2)

 Pannonian Croatia (Panonska Hrvatska) is a subdivision of Croatia as defined by the Nomenclature of Territorial Units for Statistics (NUTS).
 It is one of the four classified NUTS-2 statistical regions of Croatia.
-The region incorporates the southern parts of the country.
-It encompasses an area of 23220 km2, and includes seven counties.
+The region incorporates the eastern parts of the country.
+It encompasses an area of 23220 km2, and includes eight counties.
 With a population of over 1.05 million, it is the second most populated of the all the regions in Croatia.

 Classification

 The country of Croatia has been organized into 20 counties (apart from the capital of Zagreb) for administrative purposes by the County Territories Act of 1997.
 The Nomenclature of Territorial Units for Statistics (NUTS) organizes the country into four broader level sub-divisions.
 These are classified as a NUTS-2 statistical regions of Croatia, and incorporate one or more counties within it.
 The counties form the NUTS-3 territorial units under them.

-Pannonic Croatia incorporates incorporates seven such counties.
+Pannonic Croatia incorporates seven such counties.